JesseCook/Allay/Documentation/SprintTwoPlan.md

 * Nicolas Auld: Developer

-### TASKS TO PICK FROM
+### (WIll Edit Out Later, Please Pick Tasks)
 * Set up base code that will be built on top of (with front end and back end communicating).
-* Maintain login information in our database, so that the user can sign in and out.
 * Connect measurement value entered by user and current date to database to be accessible for later retrieval.
-* Create a set list of symptoms in database to populate list for user to pick from that they want to track.
+* Build main layout of app (color scheme, background).
 * Build login UI component.
 * Build register UI component.
 * Build password reset UI component.
-* Build symptom card.
-* Build sympom measurement input card.
 * Build tracked symptom history log card.
-* Build main layout of app (color scheme, background).
 * Resend email verification

 ### Initial Task Assignment
 * Jesse
+ * Maintain login information in our database, so that the user can sign in and out.
+ * Create a list of symptoms in database to populate list for user to pick from that they want to track.
+ * Build symptom card.
+ * Build symptom measurement input card.

 * Kasia